metabrainz/bookbrainz-user-guide/docs/style/entities/author.md

 ## What is an Author?
 An author is someone who writes, translates or provides a story<br>
-In BookBrainz the "[entity](about entities)[^1]" "Author" is basically any person who performs any number of book-related roles: writing, drawing, compiling, commissioning, even people who are [just related to two or more other authors may be eligible](#what-if-a-work-doesnt-have-a-known-author)
+In BookBrainz the "[entity](about entities)[^1]" "Author" is basically any person who performs any number of book-related roles: writing, drawing, compiling, commissioning, even people who are [just related to two or more other authors may be eligible](#what-about-people-who-have-not-written-anything)
 Generally they will fall into these 3 types:
-[^1]:  we should create this page

 ## Types of Authors: